 Trick question.
 When was the last time the United States and European Countries went to war?
-The Revolutionary war?
+The Revolutionary War?
 No – now.
 The countries are warring over the right to privacy online, and the EU has just enacted a new General Data Protection Regulation [“GDPR”] that contains 99 master regulations on privacy comprising 250 plus pages.
-Many of the articles are controversial, but one immediately standing out as a shocker is Article 8 covering the collection of personal information from kids online.
+Many of the articles are controversial.
+The EU has been on a roll when it comes to passing controversial regulations and directives such as the much-mocked link tax.
+However, one article stands out as a shocker – GDPR article 8 covering the collection of personal information from kids online including teens.

 The EU has not enacted a law that is equivalent to COPPA.
 Sure, a few member states passed laws applicable to just their country, but enforcement against companies located beyond the borders of those countries has been non-existent.
 The situation is now changing.
 The new GDPR contains a regulation that will be law in every member state – Article 8.

 Conditions applicable to child’s consent in relation to information society services

 1. Where point (a) of Article 6(1) applies, in relation to the offer of information society services directly to a child, the processing of the personal data of a child shall be lawful where the child is at least 16 years old.
 Where the child is below the age of 16 years, such processing shall be lawful only if and to the extent that consent is given or authorised by the holder of parental responsibility over the child.

 Member States may provide by law for a lower age for those purposes provided that such lower age is not below 13 years.